 The process for filing for bankruptcy is simple as well as complicated at the same time.
 The reason for this is that there are two different types of bankruptcy laws in our country; namely, Presidency Towns Insolvency Act, 1909 (PTIA) and the Provincial Insolvency Act, 1920.
 The residents of metro cities like Bombay, Chennai and Kolkata will have to file for their bankruptcy application under the former act while the residents of rest of the country will have to file through the latter.
 The major difference between the two acts is only procedural while the rest of the provisions are pretty much same in both.

-Any person filing for bankruptcy requires the help of a bankruptcy lawyer.
+Any person filing for bankruptcy requires the help of a bankruptcy lawyer in Ahmedabad.
 Advocate Pratik Thakkar can help in deciding whether there is actually any way of getting out from being labeled as bankrupt or not.
 He/she will try to negotiate with the creditors on your behalf, to avoid the court proceedings, will explain you the after effects of it, the impact it will cause on the co-signers etc. And even after that if you still wish to file for bankruptcy he/she will help you by preparing your petition, arguing the case, making sure you don’t lose assets which you don’t want to etc.

 The process of bankruptcy is that you will have to file a bankruptcy petition though your Bankruptcy Lawyers in the respective court of the city where you have been either residing in for more than a year or doing business for the same period.
 The petition should include details about your financial conditions (income, liabilities, expenses etc.) the different bankruptcy forms, details about the creditors, details of claims against you etc. If the court accepts your application, it will assign a date for your hearing, for which you will have to bring all yours books and account details and show the court that why you should be labeled as bankrupt with the help of your lawyer.
 After this the court will try to verify your accounts and books to make sure that you have not filed this case just to escape your creditors but are genuinely in no position to pay them back.
 The court will then either declare you as bankrupt or not bankrupt and all your creditors will have to abide by the decree of court.